ponderbot-analytics/FashionAI/README.md

 # FashionAI
-Given images of model and fashion product, generate image of the model wearing the fashion item
+Given image of model and fashion product, generate image of the model wearing the fashion item

 ## Results